How Social Media May Affect Your Future

 Charleh Dickinson, Social Media Manager & Trainer, KUB Business Growth

-“This is a real challenge across all platforms for employees or business owners who are building a personal brand.This is what we do with our clients, we create a brand new personal profile using a nickname or pseudonym only shared with close friends and family.
+“This is a real challenge across all platforms for employees or business owners who are building a personal brand.
+What we do with our clients is to create a brand new private profile using a nickname or pseudonym only shared with close friends and family.

-But the real art is in keeping that ‘secret’ personal profile from linking back to your professional accounts, so DO NOT add information about your employer or business, your hometown, your contact details, cancel the geotagging on your photos and the hardest one: do not accept comments from colleagues.
+But the real art is in keeping that ‘secret’ personal profile from linking back to your professional accounts, so DO NOT add information about your employer or business, your hometown, your contact details.
+Cancel the geotagging on your photos and the hardest one: do not accept comments from colleagues.

 Now you are free to enjoy your double life!”